THE EFC UPDATE - 2015.02.17

 LATEST POSTS AT BLOG.FAITHTODAY.CA

-The King James Version is the most popular Bible according to what people tell pollsters.
+Do you read the King James Version?
+It’s the most popular Bible according to what people tell pollsters.
 But it’s actually not the translation that gets read the most.
 Learn more at Bible Translation Choice in Canada, 2013 (available at theEFC.ca/TranslationChoice).
-This new research paper by the EFC’s Rick Hiemstra is the second in a series based on the Canadian Bible Engagement Study, a partnership between the EFC and the Canadian Bible Forum.
+This research paper by the EFC’s Rick Hiemstra is the second in a series on the Canadian Bible Engagement Study, an initiative of the Canadian Bible Forum and the EFC.